carnegie/clab_experience_curve/README.md

 Run the scripts:
 - `CreateDataset.py` (Fig. 1, S1, S2)
-- `ExplainedVariance.py` (Fig. 2, S3)
+- `LearningRateDyamics.py` (Fig. 2, S3)
+- `PiecewiseRegression.py` (Fig. S4)
+- `learningRateError_explainedVariance.py` (Fig. 3, S5, S6)
-- `CostErrors.py` (Fig. 3, S4, S5)
+- `CostErrors.py` (Fig. 4, S7 - S11)
-- `ErrorsStatisticalSignificance` (Fig. S6)
+- `ErrorsStatisticalSignificance` (Fig. S12, Tables S1, S2)
-- `EnergyTransitionCosts.py` (Fig. 4, 5)
+- `EnergyTransitionCosts.py` (Fig. 5, S13, S14)

 # Material

 The folder `expCurveData` contains the files for 86 techhnologies as downloaded from the Santa Fe Institute [Performance Curve Database](https://pcdb.santafe.edu/).
 These are the technologies for which data without missing values is available.

-The script `CreateDataset.py` reads in the CSV files for each technology, prepares the data in two CSV files (`ExpCurves.csv` and `NormalizedExpCurves.csv`) and produces figures 1, S1, and S2.
+The script `CreateDataset.py` reads in the CSV files for each technology, prepares the data in two CSV files (`ExpCurves.csv` and `NormalizedExpCurves.csv`) and produces Figs. 1, S1, and S2.

 The script `IntroGifs.py` can be used to generate gifs showing how learning rate changed over time by observing how observed and future learning rate evolved over time.

+The script `LearningRateDyamics.py` is used to examine the evidence in support of constant learning rate using a single technology (solar PV) and examining the prediction error using model selection criteria across different piecewise regression fits.
+The piecewise regression fits are computed in the script `PiecewiseRegression.py`.
+These two scripts produce Figs. 2, S3, S4.

-The script `ExplainedVariance.py` examined the fraction of variance of future learning rates that can be explained based on observed learning rates.
-It produces figures 2 and S3.
+The script `learningRateError_explainedVariance.py` examines the error in learning rate over different fraction of data points considered observed (and using the remaining for testing).
+Additionally, this script examines the fraction of variance of future learning rates that can be explained based on observed learning rates.
+It produces Figs. 3, S5, S6.

 The script `CostErrors.py` compares the magnitude of errors made assuming that all technologies decline with the same learning rate with the standard used of experience curves, i.e., assuming that each technology has a specific learning rate.
-This script produces figures 3, S4, S5.
+This script produces Figs. 4, S7 - S11.

 The script `ErrorsStatisticalSignificance.py` examines whether the error differences between the two methods discussed above are significant.
-This script produces CSV tables with p-values for paired t test and Wilcoxon signed-ranks test which are stored in the folder `StatisticalTests` and figure S6.
+This script produces CSV tables with p-values for paired t test and Wilcoxon signed-ranks test which are stored in the folder `StatisticalTests`.
+This script are used to produce Fig. S12, and Supplementary Tables S1, S2.

 The script `ComputeEnergySimParams.py` is used to derive alternative assumptions for computing the cost of technologies that follow experience curves whose values are stored in the folder `energySim` in the file `ExpCurveParams.csv`.

 These alternatives parameters assumptions are used in the script `EnergyTransitionCosts.py` to evaluate the importance of these assumptions in determining the cost of the energy transition.
-This script produces figures 4 and 5.
+This script produces Figs. 5, S13, S14.

 The scripts `analysisFunctions.py` and `plottingFunctions.py` contain functions used to analyze data and produce figures.